keilaash/cli-wiki/README.md

 ## 📚 View the Wiki

-You can explore the wiki online here: [cli-wiki.keil.website](cli-wiki.keil.website)
+You can explore the wiki online here: [https://cli-wiki.keil.website/](https://cli-wiki.keil.website/)

 ## 💻 Source Code